-Spring in the Rockies is absolutely breath-taking.
+Spring in the Rockies is absolutely breathtaking.
 There are herds of wildlife, most of which give birth in the spring, and they are often seen grazing on the fresh and lush vegetation at lower elevations before moving up to the alpine.
-Also, wildflower-speckled meadows, with snow-topped mountains in the distance is every photographers’ dream.
-The season is full of life, and creates a refreshing feel to this already magical park.
+Also, wildflower-speckled meadows, with snow-topped mountains in the distance is every photographer’s dream.
+The season is full of life and creates a refreshing feel to this already magical park.
 There are tons of benefits to visiting Rocky Mountain National Park in the spring, as well as some drawbacks.
-In this guide we will categorize the most common “when to go” questions to try and help you figure out if spring is the best time for you to visit Rocky Mountain.
+In this guide, we will categorize the most common “when to go” questions to try and help you figure out if spring is the best time for you to visit Rocky Mountain.

 benefits of visiting in spring

 The biggest benefit of visiting Rocky Mountain National Park in spring is that the crowds have yet to arrive.
 Visitation in April and May combined is almost half of the visitation in June alone.
-This means that you have much more opportunity for peace and solitude in the park.
+This means that you have much more opportunities for peace and solitude in the park.

 things to do in spring

 Hiking: Since there may still be snow and/or ice at higher elevations in the spring, the best hiking this time of year is in the lower valleys (the montane ecosystem).
 Waterfalls are typically rushing with snowmelt and wildflowers are blooming, making this one of the best times of year for hiking.
-The best trails in spring include: Cub Lake, Ouzel Falls, Fern Falls, Deer Mountain, Chasm Falls and East Inlet Trail.
+The best trails in spring include Cub Lake, Ouzel Falls, Fern Falls, Deer Mountain, Chasm Falls, and East Inlet Trail.

 Fishing: Spring is a great time of the year for fishing in the park.
 Snow is beginning to melt from the Continental Divide, bringing fresh water and an abundance of food into the lakes and rivers in the plains.
 Native greenback cutthroat and Colorado River cutthroat trout wait in the confluence for food to drift by, and this makes for a perfect spot to catch them.
-Ideal fishing locations in spring include: Black Lake, Loch Vale, Poudre Lake and Peacock Pool.
+Ideal fishing locations in spring include Black Lake, Loch Vale, Poudre Lake, and Peacock Pool.
 Fishers over the age of 16 are required to have a Colorado Fishing License.

-Wildflowers: Dominating the lower valleys in springtime, wildflowers begin to bloom in late-April and early-May.
+Wildflowers: Dominating the lower valleys in springtime, wildflowers begin to bloom in late April and early May.
 More than 5,000 wildflowers bloom in the Rockies, with each zone hosting different species.
 The best trails for wildflowers are Nymph Lake, Cub Lake, Ouzel Falls, and Ute Trail.

 hiking in spring

 One of the best seasons for hiking in Rocky Mountain National Park is the spring.
-Typically, trails at higher elevations are still covered in snow until late-April.
+Typically, trails at higher elevations are still covered in snow until late April.
 There are fantastic hiking options in the valley—trails at elevations of 8,000 to 9,500 feet.
 These trails are usually cleared of snow, and take you through meadows where streams are flowing intensely, wildlife is abundant, and flora is green with life.

-You can check out our list of best Rocky Mountain trails for a more comprehensive list of trails.
+You can check out our list of the best Rocky Mountain trails for a more comprehensive list of trails.

 weather in spring